OldManUmby/DND.SRD.Wiki/pages/08.equipment/default.md

 Mounts other than those listed here are available in fantasy gaming worlds, but they are rare and not normally available for purchase.
 These include flying mounts (pegasi, griffons, hippogriffs, and similar animals) and even aquatic mounts (giant sea horses, for example).
 Acquiring such a mount often means securing an egg and raising the creature yourself, making a bargain with a powerful entity, or negotiating with the mount itself.

-**_Barding._** Barding is armor designed to protect an animal’s head, neck, chest, and body.
+**_Barding_**.
+Barding is armor designed to protect an animal’s head, neck, chest, and body.
 Any type of armor shown on the Armor table can be purchased as barding.
 The cost is four times the equivalent armor made for humanoids, and it weighs twice as much.

-**_Saddles._** A military saddle braces the rider, helping you keep your seat on an active mount in battle.
+**_Saddles_**.
+A military saddle braces the rider, helping you keep your seat on an active mount in battle.
 It gives you advantage on any check you make to remain mounted.
 An exotic saddle is required for riding any aquatic or flying mount.

-**_Vehicle Proficiency._** If you have proficiency with a certain kind of vehicle (land or water), you can add your proficiency bonus to any check you make to control that kind of vehicle in difficult circumstances.
+**_Vehicle Proficiency_**.
+If you have proficiency with a certain kind of vehicle (land or water), you can add your proficiency bonus to any check you make to control that kind of vehicle in difficult circumstances.

-**_Rowed Vessels._** Keelboats and rowboats are used on lakes and rivers.
+**_Rowed Vessels_**.
+Keelboats and rowboats are used on lakes and rivers.
 If going downstream, add the speed of the current (typically 3 miles per hour) to the speed of the vehicle.
 These vehicles can’t be rowed against any significant current, but they can be pulled upstream by draft animals on the shores.
 A rowboat weighs 100 pounds, in case adventurers carry it over land.

 **Mounts and Other Animals (table)**